 Puzzles of this general shape like this have a long (and not very distinguished!) history in philosophy.
-Readers may be familiar with alleged "proofs" of Fatalism, in the form discussed by Dummett (1964);

-does not alter the apparent logical facts: if modus ponens is valid and (1c) is true, it's better to smoke, which is contrary to fact.
+Readers may be familiar with alleged "proofs" of Fatalism, in the form discussed by Dummett (1964); Stalnaker (1975).
+Commentators like Dummett and Stalnaker tend to regard this reasoning as defective in a does not alter the apparent logical facts: if modus ponens is valid and (1c) is true, it's better to smoke, which is contrary to fact.